Synthird/trigonometric-reciprocal-identities/python/README.md

 ### trig_reciprocal.sec(numberInRadians: float) | Returns a float in radians

-Returns the secant of a float in radians.
+Returns the secant of numberInRadians.

 $sec(number) ={{1} \over {cos(number)}}$